 often-complicated criminal justice system.
 He has handled criminal cases

 ranging from simple misdemeanor cases to serious and complex felony jury

 trials and, maintaining a state-wide practice, he can represent individuals

 in any court throughout the State of Arizona.

-Contact a Mesa white collar crime attorney for a free consultation if you have been charged with any type of white-collar crime.
+Contact a Tempe white collar crime attorney for a free consultation if you have been charged with any type of white-collar crime.